doytsujin/athackst.github.io/_articles/vscode_docker_github_pages.md

 ### Install dependencies

 Even though the base docker image is pages compatible, you can't develop on it yet.
-The tools you'll need to have in order to serve your github pages website locally aren't included by default.
+The tools you'll need to have to serve your Github pages website locally aren't included by default.
 You will need to download and install the development libraries for your Gemfile.
 But first, you will need to make sure that you have all of the basic libraries you need.
-Since the image this is based on is a smaller, stripped down image, it may not have many of the libraries you're used to having by default.
+Since the image this is based on is a smaller, stripped-down image, it may not have many of the "standard" development libraries.

-I added the following:
+I added the following to my dockerfile:

 ```docker
 # Install development packages